 The historic PS Industry fires up on the first Sunday of every month.
 It's one of the few remaining paddle steamers from the busy river trade days.

 The watershed in the town's history was the development of the irrigation schemes in the late 1880s that turned this countryside into Australia's food bowl.
 The Canadian-born Chaffey brothers are often called the founders of Renmark.
 Their original home, Olivewood, is now a National Trust museum and gives an important insight into the history of the town.
 See more...

 Wine and Dine

-Sample the local drop at Renmano and Angove Winery cellar doors.
+Sample the local drop at Angove Winery cellar doors.
 You can also get a taste of the region's great food and wine at many of the restaurants, pubs and the community club.
 Renmark Hotel is a good dine with great river views.

 The late Frank Harding was born in nearby Werrimull in Victoria in 1935.
 After he resigned from the Police Force, Frank commenced a career as an artist, building a studio and gallery in Renmark.
 There are 2 stunning galleries.
 Gallery 1 has a 3,000 square metre ceiling mural of bushrangers and their exploits; many paintings showing the diversity of Frank's ability and a large collection of Australian memorabilia.
 Gallery 2 houses the unique "They Flew for the King" collection of aircraft paintings.
 Each painting depicts an actual event and has ben authenticated and signed by the Pilots.
 More...